camino-rs/camino/README.md

 `camino` is designed to be a core library and has a conservative MSRV policy.
 MSRV changes will only happen for a compelling enough reason, and will involve at least a minor version bump.

+Optional features may pull in dependencies that require a newer version of Rust.

 ## License